 What I loved most about this film was these incredibly important messages were so brilliantly interwoven through the teachings of the game of chess.
 Here are my top 6 universal lessons Queen of Katwe teaches us all.

 Isn’t this a reminder for us all?
-Not to post any spoilers, but let’s just say there comes a moment where Phiona does not get the outcome she’d hoped for and like many of us who’ve experienced this, felt like giving up.
+There’s a moment in Queen of Katwe where Phiona does not get the outcome she’d hoped for.
+And like many of us who’ve experienced this, she felt like giving up.
+But her teacher and mentor helped her pick up those pieces, so to speak.[Tweet “Use your mind, follow your plan, and you will find your safe square. #QueenofKatwe”]

 In the game of chess, to tip your king is an acceptance of defeat.
 Oyelowo’s character scolds Phiona for giving up too quickly and to which, “Phiona replies,”Why not?
 When you’re going to get beaten anyway?”
 The two share a very inspiring moment and a reminder to us all to never surrender.